Code

 recovery_rate = 1/4

-.
-We’ll read this in and assign it to the agents of the comorbidity model using the set_agents_data()
+)The file part2b_comorb.rds contains obesity data for the agents.
+This is formatted as a matrix with two columns: baseline and obesity.
+We’ll read this in and assign it to the agents of the comorbidity model using the set_agents_data() function.

 Now that population includes some agents with the obesity condition.